Office of Individual and Family Affairs

 Who We Are

-Susan Junck serves as the Healthcare Advocacy Coordinator at the Arizona Health Care Cost Containment System (AHCCCS) - Department of Health Care Advocacy and Advancement, Office of Individual and Family Affairs.
+Susan Junck serves as the Bureau Chief at the Arizona Health Care Cost Containment System (AHCCCS) - Department of Health Care Advocacy and Advancement, Office of Individual and Family Affairs.
 Susan has been involved with the behavioral health community for over a decade serving as an advocate, manager of family support, human rights liaison, family psychoeducation facilitator, mother of a young man with a serious mental illness and active volunteer with NAMI (National Alliance on Mental illness) where she has helped hundreds of families who have been affected by mental illness.
 Susan is a past president for NAMI Southeast Valley, NAMI Family-to-Family teacher/trainer and family support group facilitator.
 Susan holds a bachelor’s degree in psychology and paralegal certification.
 Susan is also co-author on a book chapter on stigma.

 Chaz Longwell, Recovery & Resiliency Programs Coordinator

 Chaz Longwell is the Recovery & Resiliency Programs Coordinator for the state of Arizona.
 Since 2012 he has overseen the policies and procedures guiding Arizona’s Medicaid-Reimbursable peer support programs.
-He facilitates the Arizona Stigma Reduction Initiative: a grass-roots movement using new, evidence-based stigma reduction strategies to succeed in places other initiatives have not.

 He had previously been employed in public relations, event coordination and program development in the non-profit sector, before coming into the behavioral health field on a dare by his therapist.